codingJWilliams/Ploverscript/README.md

 To use the script you **must** modmail /r/TranscribersOfReddit mods to seek permission.
 Additionally, you must ensure you stick to the following guidelines:

 * You must not *race* to transcribe; don't go so fast you miss things or don't adhere to the guidelines

-* You must follow format guides like a normal user
+* You must follow format guides like a normal transcriber
 * If a post breaks the foreign subreddit's rules (which are *sometimes* displayed before the claim message), you should report it on the foreign sub and the /r/ToR post.

 ---